 Go Meatless Keto

-A head of lettuce cost about a dollar and Roma tomatoes are usually about a $1.50/1b, tofu is about $2.00/per pound.
+A head of lettuce cost about $1.69 and Roma tomatoes are usually about a $1.50/1b, tofu is about $2.00/per pound.
 Salads are great for variety, and when you go Keto they’re even better because you use lots of dressing and cheese.
 Also don't forget about soups and stir-fry.
 Use your imagination and salad can be Keto, inexpensive and delicious.